Choosing the right dog pain relief is an important part of helping your pet heal and feel better.

 NSAID Pain Relief For Dogs

-Most vets are happy to try more than one medication in order to find the right ‘fit’.
+Most vets are happy to try different medications in order to find the right ‘fit’.

 This is to make sure that the pain relief prescribed is as safe for him as possible.